 Head to Head Comparison: Table Saw vs Band Saw

 You will find that both saws are similar in some of their features, but they have different capabilities.

 The blade of a table saw, and a band saw are both powered by either a direct-drive or belt-driven motor.
-The difference between which type of motor is used, comes down to both the blade size and general build of either saw.
+The difference between which type of motor is used comes down to both the blade size and the general build of either saw.

 A band saw has a thin and narrow blade that is flexible, while a table saw like a circular saw, uses a thicker and more circular carbide blade to make a clean and precise cut.